lvh/icecap/doc/intro.md

 - The *cap* is a unique identifier, randomly selected when the cap is created.
 It is never stored by icecap.
-- The *master key* is a secret key stored on all of the API endpoints.
+- The *seed key* is a secret key stored on all of the API endpoints.
   It combined with the cap to produce the index and cap key.
 - The *index* is the location in the database where the blob is stored.
-It is produced from the cap and the master key.
+It is produced from the cap and the seed key.
 - The *blob* the ciphertext of the plan.
 The database stores it at the index.
 - The *cap key* is the key used to encrypt the plan.
-It is produced from the cap and the master key.
+It is produced from the cap and the seed key.
 - The *plan* is a description of what the cap actually does when it is exercised.
 - The *salt* is a not-necessarily-secret (although typically kept